wbkd/trello-tresor/README.md

 ## Why ?

 This is a tool to build your next [JAMstack](https://jamstack.org/) project, allowing your codebase to be entirely **static** and **serverless**, but also has the advantages of a dynamic content management system, as your site will be **automatically updated** when the content changes.
 A static files codebase can be entirely hosted on a CDN, reducing infrastructure costs and increasing performance and availability.

-Trello offers a very **simple** UI and a very good API, with all necessary features to manage the content behind a small static website, a blog or a single page application:
+Trello offers a very **simple** UI and a well designed API, with all necessary features to manage the content behind a small static website, a blog or a single page application:
 - Markdown support
 - Attachments: files upload, render images in different resolutions and render thumbnails
 - Labels: can be used as tags or categories